CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 - sCoeff = Specular Coefficient

 #### Effects (Each can be stacked on top of each other)
-- Toon Shading
+- **Toon Shading** : Ramp Shading + Sobel operator (for detecting edges)
-- 2-pass Gaussian Blur Bloom
+- **2-pass Gaussian Blur Bloom** : use Gaussian function to multiply with color from neighbor pixels that has RGB components larger than 1.0
-- Screen Space Motion Blur
+- **Screen Space Motion Blur** : For each pixel, convert back to world space, then use the viewProjection matrix of the previous frame to get the previous "screen space" position of each pixel.
+Calculate a velocity from that and use it to do motion blur.

 ### Optimization
 ##### Tile-based deferred shading